-Beginning in early 2017, incoming students will receive information on how to access Pulse (DMU’s intranet) and your DMU email address.
-You will receive a notification from the Admissions Office when you are about to receive your login information.
-It will be emailed to you via encrypted message, so be sure to check your inbox and spam folders.
+You will be notified when your access to Pulse (DMU’s intranet) and your DMU email address is available.
+Login information will be emailed to you via encrypted message, so be sure to check your inbox and spam folders.
 Pulse is your go-to spot for all types of information including; financial aid, student health forms, student health insurance, registration checklist, technical standards, wellness center access, orientation schedule, and other announcements.

-- Background checks: Complete a criminal background check, which may include a drug screen, through the DMU preferred vendor.
+All incoming students must complete a criminal background check, which may include a drug screen, through the DMU preferred vendor.
 Results must be released to DMU prior to matriculation, and the cost of this process will be paid by the student.
 Students are required to disclose all past or present charges, convictions, dismissals, deferred judgments and expunged records as related to a misdemeanor or felony.
 They are also obligated to disclose any additional charges and convictions which occur following completion of the initial criminal background check.
-Admission to the program may be revoked if misrepresentations or omissions from the application are noted in the background check.
+Admission to the program may be revoked if misrepresentations or omissions from the application are noted in the background check or if new charges or convictions are identified or reported during the pre-matriculation period.
 DMU students are required to complete annual criminal background checks, which may include drug screening, while enrolled at DMU.

-- Health insurance: Students must provide proof of health insurance coverage at annual registration that meets minimum requirements as specified within DMU’s Student Health Insurance Requirements Policy.
+Students must provide proof of health insurance coverage that meets minimum requirements as specified within DMU’s Student Health Insurance Requirements Policy.
 Students must verify coverage through a parent’s or spouse’s group plan, a national government plan, an individual plan that meets the hard waiver criteria as defined in DMU’s Student Health Insurance Requirement’s Policy or a plan coordinated through DMU.

-Housing is abundant in the Des Moines area, and students in the past have found the best time to check out apartments is February-March.
+Housing is abundant in the Des Moines area.
 DMU does not own any dorms or residence halls, so students are responsible for locating their own housing arrangements.
-To help you out, Pulse contains the “DMU classifieds” which is a great place to post if you’re looking for a roommate or somewhere to live.
+Pulse contains the “DMU classifieds” which is a good resource for students looking for a roommate or somewhere to live.
 The University acts solely as a facilitator in hosting this forum.

 Incoming students may begin using the Wellness Center on May 1.
 Check Pulse for release forms and procedures.

 In your first year, tuition will be collected in two equal payments, in August and January.
 Tuition and fees are established by the University’s Board of Trustees each spring and collected by the Accounting Office.
-2016-2017 D.P.T. annual tuition was $23,938.
+2018-2019 D.P.T. annual tuition was $25,768.
 (Tuition and fees are subject to change.)
-We anticipate the 2017-018 budget to be available in the spring.
+The 2018-2019 budget will be available in the spring.

 You can view tuition due dates, loan disbursement dates, and refund dates on our website.